will-io/swe432-servlet/README.md

 ## 5. Link repo and deploy

-Once in your app's web page, select the "deploy" tab:
+Once in your Heroku app web page, select the "deploy" tab:

  a. set the deploy method to "Github",